August 7, 2019 (updated)

 For now, the couple utilizes their industry knowledge by catering and creating curated pop-up dining experiences, which flexes Paris’ extensive service-based background.
 Ve-Go has shown up around town recently, offering private tastings at Apostrophe Lounge and breweries, as well as selling out at Charlotte’s Peruvian Festival.
 Ve-Go is currently on Foodsby, the corporate-friendly food delivery service, and will continue to offer seasonal dishes to provide fresh, local meals around the Charlotte region.

 Update: The Ve-Go food truck is now officially up and running.
-Check out more from the official Facebook page.
+Check out more from their official Facebook page.